 On the return trip we actually passed something resembling a rest stop and there was a McDonalds so of course we stopped.
 Interestingly enough I learned that the Mc Donalds in several of the Eastern European countries I visited had a separate coffee bar in them where you could purchase confections and coffee of varying types.
 We sat in there for a bit just enjoying ourselves and watching the locals navigate a very American restaurant.
 It was interesting but soon, we were on our way again.
 We crossed into Kosovo at a different border point and it looked like an area that hadn’t seen any upkeep in quite some time.
 At the Kosovo/ Serbia border you have to show your passport to the Serbs and the Kosovo guards.
 It is an interesting twist and although somewhat of a slow process we eventually made our way back into Kosovo and later that night, Pristina.
 It was a great trip and if I had the chance I’d return to Belgrade to do some more exploring if I had the chance.

-As Always I took a bunch of pictures.
+As Always I took a bunch of videos.
 Take some time and have a look: